INSULATORS FOR ELECTROSTATIC PRECIPITATOR (ESP)

 Electrostatic precipitators use electrostatic forces to separate dust particles from exhaust gases in industrial processes.
 A number of high-voltage negative charged direct-current discharge electrodes are placed between positive charged collecting electrodes.
 The contaminated gas passes through the passage between the collecting electrodes, and the particles become negative charged and adhere to the collection electrodes.
 Cylindrical or conical support insulators are used for the suspension of the collecting electrodes and to provide insulation to the ESP housing.

-Rapper insulators are used to remove the accumulated dust on the collecting electrodes by hammer rapping (Dry type ESP) into a hopper below the electrodes.
+Rapper insulators are used to remove the accumulated dust on the collecting electrodes by hammer rapping (dry type ESP) into a hopper below the electrodes.
 The rapper insulators provide insulation to the hammer rapping motor while the mechanical force is transferred.
-Alternatively, water spray (Wet type ESP) can also be used to remove the dust from the electrodes.
-The dust in the hopper is then discharged and transported by ash handling system.
+Alternatively, water spray (wet type ESP) can also be used to remove the dust from the electrodes.
+The dust in the hopper is then discharged and transported by an ash handling system.

 THE ESP – WHERE IS IT USED?

-Electrostatic precipitators are used in the power industry like coal or oil fired power plants, in industries for other exhaust gas particles such as cement works (dust), pulp & paper (salt cake & lime dust), petrochemicals (sulphuric acid mist), iron and steel works (dust & fumes), gas industry, refuse incinerator, aluminium refining and glass industry.
+Electrostatic precipitators are used in the power industry like coal or oil fired power plants, or industries for other exhaust gas particles, such as cement works (dust), pulp & paper (salt cake & lime dust), petrochemicals (sulphuric acid mist), iron and steel works (dust & fumes), gas industry, refuse incinerator, aluminium refining and glass industry.
 Electrostatic precipitators are used successfully for the removal of dust from flue gases.
-At temperatures below 150ºC, traditional electrical porcelain ensures satisfactory operation provided the insulators are kept clean.
+At temperatures below 150ºC, traditional electrical porcelain ensures satisfactory operation, provided the insulators are kept clean.